apache/airflow/docs/howto/connection/ssh.rst

     * ``compress`` - ``true`` to ask the remote client/server to compress traffic; ``false`` to refuse compression.
 Default is ``true``.
     * ``no_host_key_check`` - Set to ``false`` to restrict connecting to hosts with no entries in ``~/.ssh/known_hosts`` (Hosts file).
 This provides maximum protection against trojan horse attacks, but can be troublesome when the ``/etc/ssh/ssh_known_hosts`` file is poorly maintained or connections to new hosts are frequently made.
 This option forces the user to manually add all new hosts.
 Default is ``true``, ssh will automatically add new host keys to the user known hosts files.
     * ``allow_host_key_change`` - Set to ``true`` if you want to allow connecting to hosts that has host key changed or when you get 'REMOTE HOST IDENTIFICATION HAS CHANGED' error.
 This wont protect against Man-In-The-Middle attacks.
 Other possible solution is to remove the host entry from ``~/.ssh/known_hosts`` file.
 Default is ``false``.
+    * ``host_key`` - The base64 encoded ssh-rsa public key of the host.
+Specifying this, along with ``no_host_key_check=False`` allows you to only make the connection if the public key of the endpoint matches this value.
+If this value doesn't already exist in ``~/.ssh/known_hosts`` then it is created there when instantiating the SSHHook class.

     Example "extras" field: